-Teaching is an essential part of the epilepsy fellow’s duties.
-Fellows are expected to impart basic knowledge on a daily basis to medical student and residents.
-All members of a health care team learn from one another, and thus a fellow will ultimately teach their supervising faculty as well as other allied health professionals.
+Teaching is an essential part of the resident’s duties.
+Residents are expected to impart basic knowledge on a daily basis to medical students, rotating residents, and more junior residents.
+All members of a health care team learn from one another in our inter-professional environment, and thus a resident will ultimately teach and learn from their supervising faculty as well from our nursing, pharmacy, and allied health colleagues.